-Please take a few minutes to watch the video located here.
+Please take a few minutes to watch the video located here so you can start getting the benefits!

 MainView for Java Environments (MVJE) provides a comprehensive solution for managing Java running on the mainframe, including auto discovery of JVMs and extensive data on JVM performance, memory usage and thread activity.
 MainView for Java Environments does not require other MainView monitors to be present.
 However, customers with additional MainView solutions will derive unique benefits such as a single view and control of their entire mainframe environment, centralized smart alarms and alerts, that warn you of potential problems so action can be taken before performance is impacted, guided navigation for root cause identification which speeds MTTR and does all of this using resources more efficiently.
 For more information about MVJE, visit the website.